balaji-21005757/named-entity-recognition/README.md

 ## PROGRAM
 ```
-Program Developed by: Someasvar R
+Program Developed by: Balaji K
-Register No: 212221230103
+Register No: 212221230011
 ```
 ## Libraries:
 ```